Skip to content

 PromQL provides two functions for modifying, beautifying, deleting, or creating labels:

-Although the use of these functions is somewhat complex, they allow for powerful dynamic manipulation of labels on selected time series.
+Although the use of these functions is complex, they allow powerful dynamic manipulation of the labels of selected time series.
 MetricsQL extends these capabilities with more convenient label manipulation functions:

 • label_set: Set additional labels for time series